 High driver turnover in an industry that already faces a shortage of qualified drivers will continue to be an issue.
 This trend will require the entire trucking industry to work in concert to reverse the trend.
 This is to the advantage of drivers.
 The average age of U.S. truck drivers is increasing, and the shortage of younger drivers entering the industry is forcing carriers to improve their business models to accommodate current and incoming drivers’ needs.
 They are able to do this in three ways: Pay structure, haul length, and workplace satisfaction.
 Addressing sources of driver dissatisfaction is the best way to accommodate an increasing need for trucks to haul freight—and drivers to handle them.

 PFS understands these issues and is committed to driver satisfaction as a tool to maintain the best public service possible for our customers.
 Our dispatch team and fleet managers work directly with drivers on matters of schedule and days on the road.
 PFS drivers benefit from referral bonuses and a bonus structure based on performance.
-The Paramount King of the Road program rewards our owner operators who excel each month in areas of safety, on time percentages and exemplarily communication with customers and fleet managers.
+The Paramount King of the Road program rewards our Owner Operators and Lease Purchasers who excel each month in areas of safety, on time percentages and exemplarily communication with customers and fleet managers.

 At Paramount Freight retention efforts are not just programs.
 It is the way we do business.
 From our leadership team to our customer service team, driver support is in our DNA.
-As a 100% owner operator fleet, we are dependent on the drivers who serve the customer.
+As a 100% Owner Operators and Lease Purchasers fleet, we are dependent on the drivers who serve the customer.
 If you are looking for a carrier that is focused on driver satisfaction and retention Paramount Freight would like to hear from you.
 Please connect with us on Facebook and Twitter.

 Did you enjoy this post?
 Share it!